LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 in this case with PNGs, sets a HTTP header but returns back the unaltered binary image data.

-Another example would be a node resource which produces a "user" object, containing a first name, last name, etc. A content representation can be added which handles that particular object type and formats it for display as HTML.
+Another example would be a node resource that produces a "user" object containing a first name, last name, etc. A content representation can be added which handles that particular object type and formats it for display as HTML.
 Another content representation can be added which formats it for sending back as